img-pro/bandwidth-saver/README.md

 ## Overview

-Bandwidth Saver rewrites your WordPress image URLs so they load through Cloudflare's global edge network instead of your server.
-Your visitors get images from the nearest edge location.
-Your server handles less traffic.
+WordPress images often load slowly, especially on shared hosting.
+Setting up a real CDN usually means editing DNS records, configuring Cloudflare, or dealing with complex caching rules.
+Most site owners just want faster images without the technical overhead.

+**Bandwidth Saver** solves this by delivering your existing WordPress images through Cloudflare's global edge network.
 No DNS changes.
-No caching rules.
-No configuration headaches.
+No Cloudflare account needed.
+No configuration.
+Just activate and go.

+Your images stay on your server.
+Your Media Library stays the same.
+If anything goes wrong, WordPress automatically loads the original images.
+You can disable the plugin anytime and your site instantly goes back to normal.

 ## How It Works